feathersjs/docs/guides/basics/frontend.md

 const login = async credentials => {
   try {
     if(!credentials) {
-      // Try to authenticate using the JWT from localStorage await client.authenticate();
+      // Try to authenticate using an existing token await client.reAuthenticate();
     } else {
-      // If we get login information, add the strategy we want to use for login const payload = Object.assign({ strategy: 'local' }, credentials);

-      await client.authenticate(payload);
+      // Otherwise log in with the `local` strategy using the credentials we got await client.authenticate({
+        strategy: 'local',
+        ...credentials
+      });
     }

     // If successful, show the chat page